 And Finally – call your vet.
 If your pup has diarrhea that lasts more than a couple of nights or if he is showing any other signs, it’s time to call your vet.

-On the other hand, if his diarrhea is lasting longer than a couple of nights or if he’s also not eating, vomiting frequently, is lethargic, has a fever, or stomach pain, it’s time to see your vet.
+On the other hand, if his diarrhea lasts longer than a couple of nights or if he’s also not eating, vomiting frequently is lethargic, has a fever, or stomach pain, it’s time to see your vet.
 You may also consider getting your vet involved if your dog has recurrent cases of nighttime diarrhea that come and go with or without other symptoms.

 Emergency situations would include when your dog is dehydrated due to diarrhea or vomiting or if he is in severe discomfort.

 What Will a Vet Do for Diarrhea in Dogs?

 Your veterinarian will want to get to the bottom of your dog’s diarrhea at night.
 This will depend on the examination and history of your pup’s issues.
 If his diarrhea is related to dietary changes or eating something bad, they will focus on getting him on a suitable diet, which may include prescription food.
 They may also prescribe anti-vomiting medications, give fluids, or take x-rays to check for foreign objects.

 If possible, bringing a fecal sample may aid in your dog’s diagnosis.
 The vet will be able to check for parasites and digestive abnormalities that could be the culprit.
 The fresher the sample, the better, so be sure to get the most recent.

 Infections may need fluids, antibiotics, anti-vomiting medications, and anti-inflammatories, along with a special diet.